 Recovery time depends on the severity of the injury.
 Minor strains may heal in weeks, while ligament injuries can take several months.

-Patients can visit Townline Physiotherapy for comprehensive assessment and advanced treatments for sports injuries.
+Townline Physiotherapy for comprehensive assessment and advanced treatments for sports injuries.